-Generally, you must begin taking required minimum distributions annually from your IRAs (except Roth IRAs) and defined contribution plans once you reach a certain age.
+Generally, you must begin taking required minimum distributions annually from your traditional IRAs and defined contribution plans once you reach a certain age.
 If you don't comply with RMD rules, you can owe a penalty on the amount you should have withdrawn but didn't.
-Fortunately, SECURE 2.0 has increased the age at which RMDs must begin and decreased the penalty.
-(See "What's new!")
+Fortunately, SECURE 2.0 has: